 Seafood and fish top many food charts when it comes to high levels of good-for-you nutrients.
-When it comes to iodine, Cod is one of the best sources of the mineral, thanks to its absorption from seawater and the food it eats, which is why it's an iodine-rich food, according to a May 2018 study published in Food and Nutrition Research.
+Cod absorbs iodine from seawater and the food it eats, which is why it's an iodine-rich food, according to a May 2018 study in Food and Nutrition Research.

-A 3-ounce cooked serving has 108 percent of the DV for iodine.
+A 3-ounce cooked serving has 158 mcg or 108 percent of the DV for iodine.
 Cod is also a good source of protein, omega-3 fatty acids and vitamin B12.

 4. Yogurt: 77% DV

 Dairy foods, including yogurt, are the primary food source for iodine in the United States, according to the NIH.
-A 1-cup serving of non-fat Greek yogurt gives you 77 percent of the DV for iodine.
+A 1-cup serving of non-fat Greek yogurt gives you 116 mcg or 77 percent of the DV for iodine.

 Greek yogurt is also an excellent source of protein and contains probiotics, aka healthy bacteria that keep your gut and immune system running smoothly, according to the Cleveland Clinic.
 Try it in these protein-rich Greek yogurt dinner recipes.

 5. Milk: 57% DV

 Another iodine-rich dairy food is milk.
-Just 1 cup of non-fat milk provides 57 percent of your DV of iodine in milk (per cup).
+There's 85 mcg or 57 percent of your DV of iodine in milk (per cup).

-And FYI, it's not always prudent to avoid fat in milk — dietary fat is satiating and helps your body absorb vitamins A, D, E and K (milk is often fortified with vitamin D).
+And FYI, it's not always prudent to avoid fat in milk — dietary fat is satiating and helps your body absorb vitamins A, D, E and K (milk is fortified with vitamin D).
 Plus, the saturated fat in dairy might not be as bad as we once thought.
 Certain dairy fats are not associated with death or heart disease, per a July 2018 study in the American Journal of Clinical Nutrition.

 6. Iodized Salt: 51% DV

-A 1/4 teaspoon of iodized salt contains 51 percent of the DV for iodine as well as 575 milligrams of sodium.
-That's not to say you should dump iodized salt on all of your food — a diet high in sodium can raise blood pressure, a huge risk factor for heart disease and stroke, according to the Centers for Disease Control and Prevention.
+A 1/4 teaspoon of iodized salt contains 76 mcg or 51 percent of the DV for iodine as well as 575 milligrams of sodium.
+That's not to say you should dump iodized salt on all of your food — a diet high in sodium can raise blood pressure, a huge risk factor for heart disease and stroke, per the Centers for Disease Control and Prevention.